samturnbull73/python/DailyCmd.md

 ### DAY 3
 ```
 1.Arithmetic Operator
  			+ - * / %  // **
  			floor division
 2.Relational Operator
  			< <= > >=

+3. Conditions
- if condntion:
+			if condition:
 			    statement
 			 else:
 			    statement

 			 if condition:
 			    if condition:

 			if condition:
 			   statement
 			elif condition:
    			statement
 			elif...

 			else:

 			only if statement
 			if condition:
 			   statement
 			if condition:
 			  statement;

 			Equality Operator
 			 == !=

 			Logical Operator
 			 and or not

 			 and=if both argument are True then result is True
 			 or=if one argument are True then result is True
  			not = complement

 			 0 menas False
 			 '' means False

  			character input
  			alphabet Uppercase Lowercase
 			 digit
 			 SP
  			ch =a
  			if a>b and  a>c
 			  print("uppercase")
  ```